1 customisable OKR examples for Banking Partnerships

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-How to turn your Banking Partnerships OKRs in a strategy map
+How to track your Banking Partnerships OKRs

 Quarterly OKRs should have weekly updates to get all the benefits from the framework.
 Reviewing progress periodically has several advantages: